Scarabol/rock-raiders-web/README.md

 - Input is not always processed correctly, mouse up may be processed before mouse down is done, but sync means input lag
 - Seams do not show tear down progress while drilling
 - Add rotation speed to entities and play turnLeft, turnRight animations
+- Selection layer capturing all touch events prevents camera control on mobile
+- Rendering issue on mobile with icon panel and mission briefing, clearing rect seems to small
+- When switching from loading to main menu layer on mobile the new layer is not shown

 ### Cosmetics